 A few weeks ago a reader asked if I knew of any Japanese tricks for keeping hungry moles from digging up her garden, so I thought I’d devote this post to a few neat critter-control ideas I’ve seen around the neighborhood.
 But first, let me pass on some words of wisdom from my gardener friends here: Moles like to eat worms, and if they’re hanging out in your soil it’s probably because you’ve created some nice worm habitat - which probably means you've got fertile soil for your veggies, too.
 So before you chase the moles away, remember, they're a good sign!

 The most common mole-control method I’ve seen in Japanese gardens involves putting a whirligig made from an empty can of coke, laundry detergent bottle, or plastic water bottle on the end of a stick and posting it in the garden near the offending creature’s hole.
 Apparently, moles are very sensitive to sound and vibrations.
 The wind turns the whirly-gig and the stick transfers the annoying rattle into the earth.
 Some people say moles can learn to live with this after a while (kind of like how we can get used to living near a freeway, I imagine), but I’d say it’s worth a try.
 Plus the whirly-gigs make a nifty garden decoration.
-Here are some pictures (this person got creative with colors).
+Here are some pictures

 And here are step-by-step photo instructions for making your own.
 The instructions are in Japanese but the pictures are pretty easy to understand.
 You can also find “mole chaser windmills” for sale (here’s one for about $20 at Amazon.com).
 Note that you’ll need a good breeze in your garden for this to work.